 Please continue to wear a face covering throughout your journey, unless you’re exempt.

 For the latest travel information for England, Wales and Scotland, see our Coronavirus page.

 Oxford Tube coaches will run up to every 10 minutes*, delivering a very reliable service for commuters or those looking for a day out in the Capital or University city of Oxford.
 You can view the Oxford Tube timetable online to start planning your journey.

 Social distancing measures will be in place on board our vehicles with reduced capacity implemented in line with government guidelines.
-Whilst our drivers enjoy interacting with passengers and seeing your smiling faces as you board, we'd like to remind customers that unless you are exempt, a face covering is now a legal requirement for travel on public transport.
-More information on the level of operation and safety procedures in place can be found here.
+We'd like to remind customers that unless you are exempt, a face covering is now a legal requirement for travel on public transport.
+Click here for more information.

 Choose when and where you want to travel and we'll tell you how much it costs and where you can travel.

 A full range of Oxford Tube tickets and fares can be viewed here.